vippsas/vipps-partner/README.md

-**Please note:** A partner that only rarely needs to onboard a new merchant can have the merchant order Vipps on [portal.vipps.no](https://portal.vipps.no) instead of using the Partner API's prefill functionality.
+**Please note:** A partner that only rarely needs to onboard a new merchant can have the merchant order Vipps on [portal.vipps.no](https://portal.vipps.no) instead of using the Partner API's pre-fill functionality.

 ### Manual signup